 -Show affection in public.
 Acceptable physical contacts in public places are handshakes, holding hands, and hugs (depending on how close you are to the person).
 Restrictions include cuddling and kissing.
 In general, showing too much affection will give you stares.
 And make sure to ask if you want to give a hug or shake hands with other people, especially the opposite sex.

 -Point your finger at someone.
 It is simply rude and disrespectful.
 If you need to address someone, use your hand.

 -Talk with food in your mouth.
 If you need to speak while eating, cover your mouth so that people cannot see food in your mouth.

 -Stick your chopsticks vertically in the bowl.
 If you need to put them down, put them on the table or horizontally on the bowl.
 Sticking chopsticks in the bowl is only for the dead, as it represents an incense offering.

 -Wear too much jewelry.
 You would be seen as a show-off, and at the same time, expose yourself to more danger such as being robbed.
 Put valuable things in the safe in hotel rooms or hide them where they cannot be found easily.

 -Lose your temper in a public place.
-Vietnamese have high face value so making a scene in public areas only making both sides lose their faces.
+Vietnamese have high face value so making a scene in public areas only makes both sides lose their faces.

 Check out our private motorbike tours with professional local guides

 Food: pho and banh mi.
-They both came into existence since the French colonization, reflecting the poor living condition at the time.
-Their ingredients are simple and native to Vietnam, but the combinations create complex texture and flavor.
+They both came into existence after the French colonization, reflecting the poor living condition at the time.
+Their ingredients are simple and native to Vietnam, but the combinations create complex textures and flavors.
 Read more on Must-try foods in Vietnam.